Contact us now:

 Commercial leases should be written and reviewed carefully.
 If a dispute later arises out of one and an applicable attorney’s fees provision is called upon, such provision for recovery of reasonable attorney’s fees will very likely be found valid and enforceable in the state of Kansas.
 That may be welcome news for some and unwelcome news for others.

 While our website and blog posts are intended for informational purposes only and are not intended as legal advice or as a legal opinion, we try to provide information that might facilitate a more informed discussion at a later point in time.
-To that end, Kincaid Business & Entrepreneurial Law, LLC ® cordially invites those in search of legal services concerning commercial real estate leases or commercial real estate disputes in Kansas or Missouri to contact us at 913-735-7707 or schedule with us here.
+To that end, Kincaid Law KC, LLC ® cordially invites those in search of legal services concerning commercial real estate leases or commercial real estate disputes in Kansas or Missouri to contact us at 913-735-7707 or schedule with us here.
 You may also wish to read about Kansas residential lease agreements on our blog.

 Matthew T. Kincaid